 Cyber incident

-During the week commencing 6 June, we found out that the University is the victim of a cyber attack.
-It has been confirmed that some of our systems have been accessed by a criminal entity and we believe a small proportion of data has been copied that relates to some students, and some alumni.
+During the week commencing 6 June 2023, we found out that the University was the victim of a cyber attack.
+It has been confirmed that some of our systems have been accessed by a criminal entity.

 Information about the copied data is available in the data accessed/services affected section.